xenon-emu/xenon/README.md

 > [!IMPORTANT]
 > **Xenon is an early stage emulator, so don't expect games/demos to run.**

-Currently, XeLL Reloaded and Linux are working and we are very active in development
+Currently, XeLL (Xenon Linux Loader), Linux (ppc64-xenon), and LK (Little Kernel, lk-ppc) are the only working programs

 # Special Thanks